ZarHenry96/elasticsearch-dandelion-plugin/README.md

 ```
 To make this code work, you have to replace the value of the field "auth" in "dandelion_analyzer" with your authorization token, but **it's not recommended for elasticsearch instances that are not local**.

-**Eventually**, if you set both "dandelion.auth" in the keystore and "auth" in the index, the "auth" parameter defined in the index settings will have priority.
+Eventually, **if you set both "dandelion.auth" in the keystore and "auth" in the index, the "auth" parameter defined in the index settings will have priority**.

 ## Usage example